Dpineda1996/IoT-LoRaWAN-MQTT-Datalogger-Node-RED/README.md

 ***The programming uses MQTT and MySQL connections.
 Developed for any Raspberry Pi use.
 In addition, a user-friendly dashboard was developed for all users in the world can easily interact remotely and set their own parameters according to their plants' needs.

 *This project involved collaboration with many plant scientists in the Alliance of Bioversity International & CIAT.
 Special thanks to Drs.
-Milan Urban, Ph.D.; Steve Beebe, Ph.D.; for their invaluable support and funding.
+Milan Urban, Ph.D.; Steve Beebe, Ph.D.; Clare Mukankusi, Ph.D.; for their invaluable support and funding.
 And Eng Harold Diaz, my colleague who began whit these implementations and developed the first version used as a basic template for this project.

 # Before starting:
 - Node-Red full programming for greenhouse IoT automation using Raspberry Pi.